Urgent Care Options

 - Eye Issues

 On most plans, members are responsible for paying the PCP office visit or lowest tier cost share for each visit.
 Referrals and/or authorizations are not required.
+To make accessing care and staying healthy during COVID-19 easier, telemedicine for clinically appropriate medically necessary services will be covered in full (no copays, deductibles or coinsurance for all plans).

 Also known as walk-in clinics or retail clinics (such as MinuteClinic), convenience care clinics provide walk-in care for common illnesses.
-They are typically staffed by board-certified nurse practitioners and offer availability during evenings and weekends, seven days a week.*
+They are typically staffed by board-certified nurse practitioners and offer availability during evenings and weekends, seven days a week.* And with countless locations, care is often closer than you think.
+Look up participating providers near you using our provider look up tool.

 Common symptoms treated include: